-The Coronavirus medical impact has been reported widely, but it is the Economic impact which is now challenging businesses worldwide.
+The medical impact of Coronavirus has been reported widely, but it is the Economic impact which is now challenging businesses worldwide.

-The trade body for the global airline industry, the International Air Transport Association (IATA), warned that the cost to the airline industry could cost $29.2bn (£23.7bn) in lost revenue.
+The trade body for the global airline industry, the International Air Transport Association (IATA), warned that the cost to the airline industry could be $29.2bn (£23.7bn) in lost revenue.

 The hardest hit are said to be hospitality chains, airlines, retailers and luxury goods makers.

-What is clear that, now would be a good time for U.K. based manufacturers to source directly from the U.K. either as an immediate backup plan while this continues, or to integrate U.K. based suppliers into their supply chain to alleviate these kind of complications in the future.
+What is clear is that now would be a good time for UK-based manufacturers to source directly from the U.K. either as an immediate backup plan while this continues, or to integrate UK-based suppliers into their supply chain to alleviate this kind of complications in the future.
 At ADS we have had discussions with a number of suppliers for metal laser cutting, folding, fabricating and finishing.